-- Do not give tramadol hydrochloride extended-release tablets to a child younger than 12 years of age. - Do not give tramadol hydrochloride extended-release tablets to a child younger than 18 years of age after surgery to remove the tonsils and/or adenoids. - Avoid giving tramadol hydrochloride extended-release tablets to children between 12 to 18 years of age who have risk factors for breathing problems such as obstructive sleep apnea, obesity, or underlying lung problems.
+- Do not give tramadol hydrochloride and acetaminophen tablets to a child younger than 12 years of age. - Do not give tramadol hydrochloride and acetaminophen tablets to a child younger than 18 years of age after surgery to remove the tonsils and/or adenoids. - Avoid giving tramadol hydrochloride and acetaminophen tablets to children between 12 to 18 years of age who have risk factors for breathing problems such as obstructive sleep apnea, obesity, or underlying lung problems.

-Do not take tramadol hydrochloride extended-release tablets if you have:
+Do not take tramadol hydrochloride and acetaminophen tablets if you have:

-- severe asthma, trouble breathing, or other lung problems. - a bowel blockage or have narrowing of the stomach or intestines.
+- Severe asthma, trouble breathing, or other lung problems. - A bowel blockage or have narrowing of the stomach or intestines. - An allergy to any of its ingredients (e.g., tramadol hydrochloride or acetaminophen). - Taken a Monoamine Oxidase Inhibitor, MAOI, (medicine used for depression) within the last 14 days.

-Before taking tramadol hydrochloride extended-release tablets, tell your healthcare provider if you have a history of:
+Before taking tramadol hydrochloride and acetaminophen tablets, tell your healthcare provider if you have a history of:

+• head injury, seizures

+• liver, kidney, thyroid problems

+problems urinating

-- head injury, seizures liver, kidney, thyroid problems - problems urinating pancreas or gallbladder problems - abuse of street or prescription drugs, alcohol addiction, opioid overdose, or mental health problems.
+- pancreas or gallbladder problems - abuse of street or prescription drugs, alcohol addiction, opioid overdose, or mental health problems.